Job Programs for Reentry Populations - Fire Camp Expansion

 Activity Description Contracting with service providers who will provide residential and participant supportive services at the site.

-Objective Description - By 2026 the program will provide training and services that link transition-aged youth who have experience in the justice and/or foster care systems to fire training and support services that will mitigate the impact of the pandemic over time
+Objective Description By 2026 the program will provide training and services that link transition-aged youth who have experience in the justice and/or foster care systems, and veterans to fire training and support services that will mitigate the impact of the pandemic over time

 Activity Description Develop a training curriculum aimed at providing entry-level skills to participants so they are job-ready at graduation.